lvgl/lvgl/docs/details/base-widget/coord.rst

 Transformation
 **************

-Similarly to position, an object's size can be changed relative to the current size as well.
-The transformed width and height are added on both sides of the object.
-This means a 10 px transformed width makes the object 2x10 pixels wider.
+Similarly to position, a Widget's size can be changed relative to the current size as well.
+The transformed width and height are added on both sides of the Widget.
+This means a 10 px transformed width makes the Widget 2x10 pixels wider.

-Unlike position translation, the size transformation doesn't make the object "really" larger.
+Unlike position translation, the size transformation doesn't make the Widget "really" larger.
 In other words scrollbars, layouts, and :c:macro:`LV_SIZE_CONTENT` will not react to the transformed size.
 Hence, size transformation is "only" a visual effect.